-For each page and post within WordPress you get a basic text editor.
+For each page and post within WordPress you get the WordPress Block Editor: a basic page or post layout manager that’s perfect for blog posts, but a bit limited for full-scale web page building.
 It’s much like working within your favourite word processing application: you can write/insert and format your text, insert images and videos very easily!
 This is often just fine for blog posts and even many pages.

 - Rapid development

 - Easy to edit content, after all, we want our clients to be able to make edits easily after we’ve built the site

 - An aesthetically pleasing interface

 - SPEED.
 Give us all the speed.
 If your framework is slowing down your site, you’ve got a problem.

 - Cache plugin friendly.
 Since speed is a major consideration for us, we wanted to be sure that we could simply enable a plugin like WP Super Cache or WP Rocket and things would just work faster without interfering with the pages we’ve built.

 Speaking of speed, have you seen our WordPress optimized hosting?
 You’re surely thinking, “not another supposed WordPress optimized host” and perhaps also “I bet they’re going to claim they’re Beaver Builder optimized too”… well… we’re Beaver Builder optimized too!
 And it’s not just marketing spin.
 Our web hosting plans are configured with resource limits for every-day Beaver Builder use.
 And, aside from our powerful performance and security optimizations, we also take daily real-world Beaver Builder feedback into account and tweak our web application firewall to stop getting in your way, allowing you to create to your heart’s content, while remaining secure.
 Neat huh?